faho/faho.github.io/content/07-terminals.rst

 Or consider that it took *an actual literal decade* for terminfo to finally gain a way to say that a terminal supports 24-bit true color. [#]_

-.. [#] Not that I've ever found any good documentation on any of this, mind you.
-.. [#] Ackchually it stands for "Operating System Control", for some reason.
-.. [#] terminfo support arrived in 2018 with ncurses 6.1.
-Konsole had truecolor support in **2008**.

 How do we fix it?
 -----------------